AminaHanan246/bulk_rna_seq_prj/README.md

 ```bash
 hisat2 -p 8 -x GRCh38_index -U LNCAP_Normoxia_S1_R1_001.fastq.gz -S LNCAP_Normoxia_S1.sam
 ```
+ ` -p ` : Number of threads to be used
+ ` -x ` : Genome index to be used
+ ` -U ` : Unpaired-reads to be aligned
+ ` -S ` : Write file to SAM alignment

 > [!NOTE]
 > STAR aligner provides more accurate and sensitive mapping; however, HISAT2 is used here because it uses less memory and is significantly faster